 Revisions are defined as substantive semantic changes.
-Typically, revisions will introduce changes to correct factual errors or introduce necessary changes that have become evident as a result of practical experience or changing circumstances.
-A revision must not be classified as a clarification.
+Typically, Revisions will introduce changes to correct factual errors or introduce necessary changes that have become evident as a result of practical experience or changing circumstances.
+A Revision must not also be classified as a Clarification.
 Revisions could have an impact on either existing users or future users of the specification.
-All accumulated clarifications and corrections will be included with the release of approved revisions.
+All accumulated Clarifications will be included with the release of approved Revisions.

-Changes in a revision are minor and ensure backward compatibility with the previous versions within the same Edition.
-Newer revisions, for example, introduce new features and attributes.
+Changes in a Revision ensure backward compatibility with the previous versions within the same Edition.
+Newer Revisions, for example, introduce new features and attributes.
 Within the same Edition, a dataset of one version could always be processed with a later version of the feature and portrayal catalogues.
-In most cases a new feature or portrayal catalogue will result in a revision of this specification.
+In most cases a new feature or portrayal catalogue will result in a Revision of this specification.